Oxford Industries (NYSE:OXM) Updates Q3 2022 Earnings Guidance

-Oxford Industries (NYSE:OXM – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.90-$1.05 for the period, compared to the consensus earnings per share estimate of $1.05.
-The company issued revenue guidance of $270.00 million-$280.00 million, compared to the consensus revenue estimate of $266.58 million.
-Oxford Industries also updated its FY 2022 guidance to $9.85-$10.10 EPS.
+Oxford Industries (NYSE:OXM – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $1.10-$1.30 for the period, compared to the consensus earnings per share estimate of $1.02.
+The company issued revenue guidance of $295.00 million-$310.00 million, compared to the consensus revenue estimate of $275.52 million.
+Oxford Industries also updated its FY 2022 guidance to $10.25-$10.60 EPS.

 Oxford Industries Announces Dividend